 The task force was formed to address six key action areas: Facilities and School Operations, Instruction.
 Technology, Communication, Community Partnerships, and Human Resources.
 The superintendent and deputy assigned division leaders to oversee the work of each of these action teams.
-Action teams meet daily and include additional members who bring direct knowledge and skills for identifying specific issues and generating a plan to address each of the identified critical actions.
+Action teams meet regularly and include additional members who bring direct knowledge and skills for identifying specific issues and generating a plan to address each of the identified critical actions.

-Guiding Principles for FCPS Reopening Plans
+Guiding Principles for Reopening

 FCPS has identified five principles to guide all planning for school reopening.